ecotner/osrm-blog/osrm-blog-post.md

 ## Driving vs "straight-line" distances

-It is very important that distances between stops are taken into account accurately, because if were to use the "straight-line" (aka "great circle", "as the crow flies", "haversine", etc.) distance between two points on the globe, you could potentially vastly underestimate the actual distance that a vehicle would have to drive between those points.
+It is very important that distances between stops are taken into account accurately, because if we were to use the "straight-line" (aka "great circle", "as the crow flies", "haversine", etc.) distance between two points on the globe, you could potentially vastly underestimate the actual distance that a vehicle would have to drive between those points.
 [A study from the NY State Cancer Registry and U. of Albany](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3835347/) (interesting source for a study on driving distances!) found that on average, the actual driving distance between two points is roughly 40% higher than what you would get if you used the "straight-line" distance, which can greatly influence your analysis!

 [//]: # "* Using Google Maps API to get this information is pretty simple, but can be expensive if you have a lot of delivery stops/routes that you need to analyze"